javijuol/SignalMap/README.md

 The app uses Google Maps Android API v2, so the device needs to run Google Play Services.

+## Map's leyend

++ From -50dBm to -85dBm   => green
++ From -85dBm to -105dBm  => yellow
++ From -105dBm to -120dBm => red

+## Limitations

+Some Android frameworks may suppress signal strength notification when the screen is off to conserve power.
+The app screen remains on as long as it stacks in the foreground.
+Notice that it still works on background when the app is still on.
+This limitation depends on how the [RIL](https://en.wikipedia.org/wiki/Radio_Interface_Layer) driver was implemented, usually by the manufacturer.

 ## Configuration

 Change **GOOGLE_API_KEY** in the *AndroidManifest.xml*